 Safe@Heights are leaders in the design, supply and installation of roof walkways, guard railing and fall prevention systems.
-With our walkway you have the option of either aluminium or fibre.
-All walkways must comply with AS1657.
+You have the option of either aluminium or fibre walkways, however we recommend aluminium due to its longevity.
+All roof access walkways must comply with AS1657:2018.
 Our dedicated team of professional height safety designers and installers will ensure your system is fit for purpose, compliant and above all safe.

-We can supply and install Sayfa walkway systems which come in either aluminium walkways or fibre.
-We also stock and supply ABRA, which are local in Brisbane.
 Also known as roof catwalk systems, roof walkways protect the roof from the damage of foot traffic.
 We see the effects of this wear and tear every day.
 Dints and depressions in sheeting quickly turn into splits and then leaks.
 Over time, this becomes extremely costly.
 On some of the higher profiled roof sheeting, we also see workers twisting their ankles.
 When having to access plant on larger areas, walking on this type of sheeting is also time consuming.
 Roof access walkways also increase the level of safety when working at heights by giving a clear path of entry and exit to plant.
 Well-designed roof walkway systems ensure that workers stay away from dangerous areas such as fall zones.
 There are two main types which we install: aluminium and fibre.
 Each has its own unique advantages.
-Please see below further information on both types.

 The safety system creates a set path of access which allows you to control workers’ movements on the roof.
 It gives clear direction on how to safely move around the area.
 By setting guidelines which restricts workers from stepping off the system, the chance of an accident occurring from workers accessing a restricted area is greatly reduced.